How to Start Playing Magic: The Gathering on a Budget

 - Llanowar Elves

-5. Protect Your Cards Affordably
+5. Protect Your Cards

 Even budget decks deserve protection.
 You don't need premium sleeves or leather-bound deck boxes when starting out—just the basics will do.